johnsonmkevin/PokeMon-Memory-Game/README.md

 ![createNewGame() function](https://res.cloudinary.com/frank2021/image/upload/v1669809103/pokemon_game/function_scope_pyr72l.png)

+- We did not make use of modules in this project, but in the future this can be a feature to implement later on.

+  (JavaScript modules allow you to break up your code into separate files.
+This makes it easier to maintain the code-base.
+JavaScript modules rely on the import and export statements.)

 ## Array and local storage

 - This project also makes use of arrays, and local storage which saves the user data on their machine holding the player scores in a array, displaying a list of scores to the user, also putting into effect DOM manipulation through append/prepend the score board element into the DOM.